KeyanSong/431-2018/slides/class26/README.md

 - John Cook on [Fitting an Elephant with Four Paramaters](https://www.johndcook.com/blog/2011/06/21/how-to-fit-an-elephant/)
 - Here is the [Wiki for the `gganimate` package](https://github.com/thomasp85/gganimate/wiki)
 - and here is the great post on "[Reanimating the Datasaurus](https://r-mageddon.netlify.com/post/reanimating-the-datasaurus/)" that makes nice use of the `gganimate` package.
 - The datasaurus idea comes from [Justin Matejka and George Fitzmaurice](https://www.autodeskresearch.com/publications/samestats).
+It's based in part on [Anscombe's quartet](https://en.wikipedia.org/wiki/Anscombe%27s_quartet), which is what I used to use to teach this material, and which is available in R, through the command `anscombe`.